 CSS helper classes

-py-common-helper-classes.css to your application skin on
+py-common-helper-classes.css file to your application skin.

 - Adjusting layout styling by using CSS helper classes

 Apply a Cascading Style Sheet (CSS) helper class to a dynamic layout to alter the default styling or behavior in a small way, without creating a new skin format.
 For example, use a helper class to apply twice the standard margin to the right side of an item in the layout.

 - Adjusting cell styling by using CSS helper classes